cthoyt/cthoyt.github.io/_posts/2020-06-03-how-to-code-with-me-organization.md

 ---

 This is by no means everything I have to say on this topic.
-I'll be back.
+I'll be back with more on documentation, ReadTheDocs, using CI, checking unit test coverage, and more.